hylimo/hylimo/website/docs/sequence.md

 - `frame` to style frames
 - `instance-element` to layout instances
 - `instance` to style instances
-- `instanced-actor-element` to layout the stickman of instanced actors
-- `instanced-actor` to style the stickman of instanced actors
 - `lost-message-element` to layout lost message elements
 - `lost-message` to style lost messages
 - `non-top-level-participant-element` to style any participant after an event was declared, so its `y` is not `0`
+- `participant-element` to layout participants
+- `participant` to style participants
 - `top-level-participant-element` to style any participant before any event was declared, so its `y` is `0`

 ## Advanced functionality